Gtshivanand/CODSOFT_DATA_SCIENCE_Internship/Task 5-CREDIT CARD FRAUD DETECTION/README.md

 - It covers two days, featuring 492 frauds out of 284,807 transactions.
 Notably, the dataset is highly unbalanced, with fraudulent transactions accounting for only 0.172% of all transactions.
 - This dataset exclusively includes numerical input variables resulting from a PCA transformation.
 Due to confidentiality constraints, the original features and additional background information aren't provided.
 - The features V1 through V28 represent principal components obtained via PCA.
 However, 'Time' and 'Amount' are the only features not subjected to PCA.
-    - 'Time' indicates the seconds elapsed between each transaction and the first recorded transaction.
+Â  Â  - 'Time' indicates the seconds elapsed between each transaction and the first recorded transaction.
-    - 'Amount' signifies the transaction amount, potentially useful for example-dependent cost-sensitive learning.
+Â  Â  - 'Amount' signifies the transaction amount, potentially useful for example-dependent cost-sensitive learning.
-    - 'Class' represents the response variable, assuming a value of 1 for fraud and 0 otherwise.
+Â  Â  - 'Class' represents the response variable, assuming a value of 1 for fraud and 0 otherwise.